Dubshott/ds2p2abhijayd/techtalks.md

 - This week we spent more time understanding the sorting process that a calculator goes through to try and calculate the code
 - We did a in person thing where we all became numbers or operations to see how a calculator goes through the entire process
 - It sets a lot of things in stacks and main code to try and seperate and re-put things in the code
+- Spen time learning about hashmaps as well and how they work in this calculator lab

 **Hard Things**
 - I found the sqrt function pretty hard to implement so I had to go and get help from other people to try and get that working